vibewell25/vibewell/docs/docs/guides/IMPLEMENTATION.md

 4. Create admin dashboard for user management
 5. Implement subscription management interface # Implementation Summary

-This document summarizes the implementation tasks completed for the Vibewell application.
+This document summarizes the implementation tasks completed for the VibeWell application.

 ## 1. Calendar View for Content Calendar